 Lastly, complaints must be dealt with swiftly and properly by the appropriate government agency so that justice can be served for both landlord and tenant.

-An effective implementation of the law can definitely benefit millions of Filipino families renting houses.
-Here at PinoyMoneyTalk, we simply hope the government can provide more avenues to educate Filipinos about their rights as housing tenants.
+An effective implementation of the law can definitely benefit millions of Filipino families who currently have no choice but to rent a house or condo unit.
+Here at PinoyMoneyTalk, we simply hope and pray that the government can provide more avenues to educate Filipinos about their rights and obligations, both as landlords and as tenants.

 NOTE: Prior to December 31, 2017, the implementing guidelines issued by HUDCC impose a limit on residential units charging monthly rent of up to P3,999.00 of a maximum of 4% per year, if the unit is occupied by the same tenant.

 At the same time, housing units charging monthly rental rates between P4,000 and P10,000.00 before December 31, 2017 were not allowed to increase rates by more than 7% per year, if the unit is occupied by the same tenant.
 These rates have now been changed as explained in the latest and updated provisions above.